Skip to main content

 by Jack Ford - Fiction, Historical Fiction

-Lee Carson, former war correspondent, is frustrated that her journalism career has been relegated to society events and fashion stories.
-But when she receives a tip about a Russian spy in a high-ranking government position at the height of the Cold War.
-As war rages on across Europe, 22-year-old Lee Carson is waging a private battle of her own.
+Washington, DC, April 1954: When former war correspondent Lee Carson receives a tip about a Russian spy in a high-ranking government position at the height of the Cold War, she feels the thrill of a story that she hasn’t felt since she was on the front lines of the European theater.
+London, December 1943: As war rages on across Europe, 22-year-old Lee Carson is waging a private battle of her own.
 An American-born correspondent for the International News Service, Lee is determined to cover the war from the field.
 But no woman will be allowed near the front lines.
 Lee is not easily dissuaded.
-And as the Allied forces prepare to take the fight to the enemy, her gift for boosting public morale is seen a valuable weapon.
 Assigned to cover the build-up to the invasion of Nazi-held Europe, she constantly wrangles with authorities in order to get to the heart of the action.